JSpeedie/cmp-tree/tests/009/README.md

 * `cmp-tree` should exit with an exit code of 1.
 * `cmp-tree -d first/ second/` should exit with an exit code of 1.
 * `diff -qr` should exit with an exit code of 1.
+* `diff -qr --no-dereference` should exit with an exit code of 1.